toptal/picasso/docs/decisions/19-container-responsive-spacing-properties.md

 ### API changes

 Currently, spacing properties of the `Container` component take either a number value in `rem` units or a spacing constant that is later resolved to `rem` units.
-The proposal is to extend spacing properties to accept object with defined spacing for screen size breakpoints (similar approach is used in [ChakraUI](https://chakra-ui.com/docs/styled-system/responsive-styles#the-object-syntax))
+The proposal is to extend spacing properties to accept object with defined spacing for screen size breakpoints (similar approach is used in [ChakraUI](https://chakra-ui.com/docs/styled-system/responsive-styles#the-object-syntax)) and restrict the value to BASE spacings only.

 ```jsx
 /**